Statement of Purpose 2023

-In the last 6 months there has been a period of change and reviving of the ethos and cores values of the organisation.
-Foster Parents have identified wanting to be a part of smaller organisations that cherishes the feeling that foster parents are much more a part of the team working together.
+In the last 6 months there has been a period of change and reviving of the ethos and core values of the organisation.
+Foster Parents have identified wanting to be part of a smaller organisation that cherishes the feeling that foster parents are much more a part of the team working together.
 They appreciate the experience and support given by the fostering team.

-Sue is a dynamic, experienced, and creative Manager with 24 years’ experience working with children and young people.
+Sue is a dynamic, experienced, and a creative Responsible Individual with 24 years’ experience working with children and young people.

 Sue’s greatest strength is her organisational and time management skills yet remaining flexible and responsive to meet the everyday changes and challenges to support social workers and colleagues.
 Sue has developed quality assurance processes to ensure compliance with relevant legislation and promoting best practice and well organised and effective systems and procedures.

-Starting in an educational setting in 1997, through until 2004, working directly with children and young people in a primary school as a qualified Learning Assistant and in an Ecumenical project in an area of high deprivation as a Youth Worker and set up a Parent and Toddler group supported by Health visitors and Midwives.
-From 2004 to 2009 Sue worked for Kent County Council as Social Work Assistant, Ready for Practice Student Social Worker (qualifying as a Social Worker in 2007).
+Starting in an educational setting in 1997, through until 2004, Sue worked directly with children and young people in a primary school as a qualified Learning Assistant and in an Ecumenical project in an area of high deprivation as a Youth Worker and set up a Parent and Toddler group supported by Health visitors and Midwives.
+From 2004 to 2009 Sue worked for Kent County Council as a Social Work Assistant, Ready for Practice Student Social Worker, then qualifying as a Social Worker in 2007.

 From this background Sue has first-hand experience working with children and young people with complex and behavioural challenges and leading a team of staff to do the same.
-Sue has also worked in various roles, Senior practitioner, Team Manager across 3 offices, Service Manager for Multi-Disciplinary Assessment and Treatment Service (MATS), acting as a Fostering Manger (pending Ofsted Registration) and involvement with an Independent Fostering Agency developing effective process for new applicants and existing foster parents in the role of Agency Decision Maker, Panel Advisor, completing Form F Assessments and Initial Visits with a robust approach to all aspects of these posts.
+Sue has also worked in various roles, Senior practitioner, Team Manager across 3 offices, Service Manager for a Multi-Disciplinary Assessment and Treatment Service (MATS), acting as a Fostering Manger (pending Ofsted Registration) and involvement with an Independent Fostering Agency developing effective process for new applicants and existing foster parents in the role of Agency Decision Maker, Panel Advisor, completing Form F Assessments and Initial Visits with a robust approach to all aspects of these posts.
 Sue became a ~Registered Manager in August 2021 and Responsible Individual for PCFS in July 2022.